 Turns out that even witches and wizards suffer from corporate malaise.
-That's the core conceit of Fortune-499, a new RPG/card battler from developer AP Thomson, starring Cassandra (Cassie for short), a young oracle working for the magical resources department of a large corporation.
+That's the core conceit of Fortune-499, an RPG/card battler from developer AP Thomson, starring Cassandra (Cassie for short), a young oracle working for the magical resources department of a large corporation.
 As Cassie, not only are you fighting your own creeping irrelevance, you're battling actual monsters who've invaded your office.

 Over the course of four hours or so, Cassie explores the floors of the office complex, from security, to accounting, to legal, fighting off invading monsters who are after the company's nebulous "public offerings."
 Rather than casting elemental spells or performing other feats of magical prowess, Cassie draws cards to defeat her foes.